Gravitational matter-antimatter impact interactions

 \subsection{Short range forces}

-In discussing Figure~\ref{fig:M_g_m} in Subsection~\ref{ss:2_2}, it has been pointed out that the interacting particles were not close together.
-This assumption holds for all other configurations discussed so far.
-The question therefore remains what happens, if the particles are at close range?
-In this context, we emphasize the conclusion of \citet{Fle17} (without referring to ``The Matter-Antimatter Dipole'' hypothesis\footnote{Gravitational dipole (GD) models are controversially discussed in the literature, e.g., Refs.~\citep{Haj10,Haj13,Haj20a,Haj20b,Fle17,Ior19,BanKro,HajWal}.}):
+If the subatomic particles are at close range, the situation is very different from the configurations discussed so far.
+In this context, we emphasize the prediction of \citet{Fle17} (without referring to ``The Matter-Antimatter Dipole'' hypothesis\footnote{Gravitational dipole (GD) models are controversially discussed in the literature, e.g. \citep{Haj10,Haj13,Haj20a,Haj20b,HajWal}.}):

-\begin{quote} ``It is clear from known physics that matter and antimatter behave in such a way that matter is repelled from matter at short-range and by extension, antimatter is repelled from antimatter.
+\begin{quote} ``It is clear from known physics that matter and antimatter behave in such a way that matter is repelled from matter at short-range\footnote{Note added by KW and BND: Neutron stars could serve as an example.
+We do not know, what happens in black holes, but as a ``wild'' speculation we could refer to Subsection~4.1 of \citet{WilWilDwi}, where we found that the mass of a particle might reside within the sum of its virtual quadrupoles, and suggest that in a black hole the virtual gravitons of all of its constituents combine.} and by extension, antimatter is repelled from antimatter.
 It is also clear that at short-range, matter and antimatter attract.'' \end{quote}

 Is our impact model in agreement with these expectations?
 In Figure~\ref{fig:M_g_m} with the assumption of ambigravitons two effects can be identified: